 Looking Glass’ highly-trained staff of educators provide a variety of educational opportunities for teens who are homeless, have behavioral health issues, and for whom traditional education is inadequate for their needs.

-This licensed alternative school offers academic courses and vocational training for out-ofschool youth, ages 11-21.
-The program includes the Independent Living Program for children in foster care and the Lane Metro Youth Corp, and employment, training, and education program for young adults.
+This accredited school offers academic instruction and vocational training for youth ages 11 – 21.
+The program includes the Independent Living Program for youth in foster care, the Job Training Program to support career goals, and the Lane-Metro Youth Corps a hands-on natural resource program.

 The New Roads School is an alternative educational program for middle and high school students ages, 11-21, who are runaways, homeless, or at-risk.
 Students are able to earn transferable school credits or prepare for GEDs.